Mucho Changes at Machu Picchu

 Other news that affects visitors to Machu Picchu:

 - Choose entry tickets beginning at 6am up to 14:00pm and the ruins are open until 5:30 pm.
 Want more time to explore the ruins?
 (Go to Adios Blog to see full details)

 - Although new regulations state that all visitors to Machu Picchu will be required to hire a guide to enter the ruins, this measure has not been enforced.
 Be careful.
 We've had reports that people touring Machu Picchu on their own arrived at the exit gate unexpectedly.
 And prematurely!
 Study the routes before you enter if you're on your own.
 You can't go back.
 Circuits are one way.

 - There is only 1 restroom at Machu Picchu.
 It is located right below the main entry gate and there is usually a waiting line.
 It can be more than 30 minutes.
 You cannot exit the ruins to powder your nose, then re-enter the ruins.
 (Click here for more details)

 We'll keep you updated as other news comes in.
-See our blog post about 1 ticket, 1 entry.
+What you need to know about Machu Picchu After Covid

 If you have any questions about what's happening at Machu Picchu, contact Adios Adventure Travel US Office.